 - It’s non-toxic and safe to use around food plants

-- It is attractive in color, and it doesn’t turn yellow over time
+- It’s attractive in color and doesn’t turn yellow over time

 - It’s a waterproof oil that seals in moisture and helps protect the wood from the elements